 The centrist’s pledge to cut state spending has earned him the distrust of many on the French left.

-Macron, a 39-year-old centrist, will take over from President Francois Hollande, the socialist whose five years in power were plagued by stubborn unemployment and attacks, in a ceremony at 08:00 GMT.
+Macron, a 39-year-old centrist, took over on Sunday from President Francois Hollande, the socialist whose five years in power were plagued by stubborn unemployment and attacks.

-Hollande is delighted at the election of the former investment banker, who scored a clear victory over far-right candidate Marine Le Pen on May 7.
+Hollande is delighted at the election of the former investment banker.

 “I am not handing over power to a political opponent.
 It’s far simpler,” Hollande said on Thursday.